Best Women's Erotica of the Year Series

 Authors whose stories are accepted for publication will receive $100 and one copy of the print edition of the book.
 You must follow the guidelines in full in order for your story to be considered.
 Authors may submit up to two stories for this anthology, either in separate emails or in one email, as two separate Word documents (see the how to submit section below).

-The contract terms listed below are non-negotiable and include a one year exclusivity clause from the December 2022 publication date.
+The contract terms listed below are non-negotiable and include a one year exclusivity clause starting from the December 2023 publication date.
 If you would not be willing to sign these contract terms should your story be selected, do not submit to this anthology.
-Submissions outside the word count or received after the September 1, 2021 deadline will be rejected.
+Submissions outside the word count or received after the June 1, 2021 deadline will be rejected.

 Authors may have to wait for an acceptance or rejection until December 31, 2023.
 If you cannot wait to hear back about your story until then, do not submit to this anthology.
 If you have not heard back by January 1, 2024, feel free to inquire about the status.

 I will only accept ONE submission of each story; DO NOT send multiple versions of your story unless requested or expect to submit a rewritten version during the editing process.
 Submit ONLY your best, most polished, fully proofread work that you would want to be published with exactly the story title, author name and bio you want published.